Sammccarthypotter/2-2_lammps_git/doc/src/dump_image.rst

 entries with colors red and green are specified, then the odd numbered bins will be red and the even bins green.
 An atom's color is the color of its bin.
+For *sequential* color maps, each entry has only a *color*\ .
+There must be 1 or more entries.
+Here is how the *N* entries are used to determine the color of an individual atom, given the value X of its atom attribute.
+The range is overlaid with M bins of width *delta*\ , the last of which may extend beyond the *hi* boundary of the range.
+Thus X will fall in a specific bin from 1 to M.  If it falls on a boundary between 2 bins, it is considered to be in the higher of the 2 bins (except in the case of 2 bins whose boundary is the *hi* boundary, it is considered to be in the lower of the 2 bins).
+Each of the M bins is assigned a color from the *N* entries.
+If M < *N*, then the colors are repeated in a round-robin fashion.
+For example if 2 entries with colors red and green are specified, then the odd numbered bins will be red and the even bins green.
+An atom's color is the color of its bin.

 Here is an example of using a sequential color map to color all the atoms in individual molecules with a different color based on its molecule ID.
+See the examples/pour/in.pour.2d.molecule input script for an example of how this is used. atoms in individual molecules with a different color based on its molecule ID.
 See the examples/pour/in.pour.2d.molecule input script for an example of how this is used.